chef/automate/components/docs-chef-io/content/automate/airgapped_installation.md

 ## Download the Airgap Installation Bundle

-Airgap installation bundles can be downloaded to an internet connected machine.
-In order to download the airgap bundle of the latest automate version, download the bundle:
+Download the airgap installation bundles of the latest automate version to an internet-connected machine using:

 ```shell
 curl https://packages.chef.io/airgap_bundle/current/automate/latest.aib -o </path/to/airgap-install-bundle>
 ```

-To download the bundle of a specific version:
+Download the bundle of a specific version using:

 ```shell
 curl https://packages.chef.io/airgap_bundle/current/automate/<version>.aib -o </path/to/airgap-install-bundle>
 ```

-{{< note >}}
-Chef Automate bundles are available for 30 days from the release of a version.
-{{< /note >}}
+{{< note >}} Chef Automate bundles are available for 30 days from the release of a version. {{< /note >}}

 ## Create an Airgap Installation Bundle

-On an internet-connected host, download the Chef Automate command-line tool and use it to prepare an Airgap Installation Bundle.
+Download the Chef Automate command-line tool on an internet-connected host, and use it to prepare an Airgap Installation Bundle.

 ### Prepare Airgap Installation Bundle